 - Use of grills is not allowed near or around the residence halls - Candles, potpourri pots and any open flame, including incense burners are forbidden (candles that have never been burned or have had the wick trimmed off are allowed in residence halls) - Outlet plug-ins by Scentsy and similar products are not allowed - Flammable products like gasoline and spray paint are not to be brought or stored in the residence hall - Hot plates, portable heaters, clamp lights and electric blankets are not allowed in the residence halls - Appliances with heating units are not to be used in resident rooms, including but not limited to irons, hot pots, George Foreman Grills, electric fry pans, ovens, and toasters.
-These items may be stored but must always be cool to the touch. - Rented or personally owned refrigerators must not exceed the following specifications: power 115 volts, 60 cycle AC, 50 watts, 6.0 amp, UL approved and approximately 5.2 feet.
+These items may be used in residence hall communal kitchen, and these items must always be cool to the touch before storing in the resident room. - Rented or personally owned refrigerators must not exceed the following specifications: power 115 volts, 60 cycle AC, 50 watts, 6.0 amp, UL approved and approximately 5.2 feet.